 93 percent of our respondents told us they felt more knowledgeable after speaking with a Patient Central Associate

-Generated a total research investment of over $48 million from 2003 to 2017
+Generated a total research investment of approximately $104 million

 Our History of Achievements